pycon-mentored-sprints/write-ups/PyCon_website_description.md

 ### Open Source projects

-The call for applications for projects will be open from the **17th of February 2020** and close on the **20th of March 2020** and we encourage maintainers and developers of any package attending PyCon to participate in this mentored sprint.
+The call for applications for projects close on the **11th of May 2020** and we encourage maintainers and developers of any package attending PyCon to participate in this mentored sprint.

-Please use the following link to participate: [https://docs.google.com/forms/d/e/1FAIpQLSfV4eiCDfPZO62_iZ_XEZJxbS5wrCfc8tHjfh4M04cF92XcDg/viewform?usp=sf_link](https://docs.google.com/forms/d/e/1FAIpQLSfV4eiCDfPZO62_iZ_XEZJxbS5wrCfc8tHjfh4M04cF92XcDg/viewform?usp=sf_link)
+Please use the following link to participate: [https://docs.google.com/forms/d/e/1FAIpQLSfV4eiCDfPZO62_iZ_XEZJxbS5wrCfc8tHjfh4M04cF92XcDg/viewform?usp=sf_lin](https://docs.google.com/forms/d/e/1FAIpQLSfV4eiCDfPZO62_iZ_XEZJxbS5wrCfc8tHjfh4M04cF92XcDg/viewform?usp=sf_lin)

 ### Contributors - people sprinting on the day

-The call for contributors (individuals willing to participate in the sprint) will also open on the **17th of February 2020** and close on the **20th of March 2020** and we encourage anyone interested to attend.
+The call for contributors (individuals willing to participate in the sprint) will remain open until the **11th of May 2020**and we encourage anyone interested to attend.
 **If you are wondering if this event is for you: it definitely is, and we would love to have you taking part in this sprint.**

-Please use the following link to take part in the sprint: [https://docs.google.com/forms/d/e/1FAIpQLSfmUDvXXHRgkBpYcHpy6O3txHEeLihz6g7hlXHThlLJMJ2zig/viewform?usp=sf_link](https://docs.google.com/forms/d/e/1FAIpQLSfmUDvXXHRgkBpYcHpy6O3txHEeLihz6g7hlXHThlLJMJ2zig/viewform?usp=sf_link)
+Please use the following link to take part in the sprint: <https://forms.gle/cvRjYWM9bZYz4XU58>

 ## When is the mentored sprint?

-This mentored sprint will take place on Friday 17th April 2020 in room 321.
+This mentored sprint will take place on 17th of May.
 The exact time is still to be confirmed within the next few days.

 ## Getting in touch

 If you would like to contact the organizers for any business related to the mentored sprints, please send us an email to tania@pyladies.com.
+Or follow us on Twitter [@MentoredSprints](https://www.twitter.com/MentoredSprints)!

 ## Projects that took part in 2019